nklisch/express-openapi-generator/README.md

 # express-openapi-generator
-This package allows you to analyze an Express app project and generate OpenApi v3 documentation.
-A middleware is provided to attach additional documentation to routes and optional request validation.
+This package analyzes an Express app project, generating OpenApi v3 documentation.
+The optional middleware attaches additional documentation to routes and provides optional request validation.

+*This project takes a minimalist, un-opinionated approach with only a single dependency, express-route-parser, a dependency free package developed and maintained by me.*

 ### Features
 - **Express Parser**: Leveraging the [express-route-parser](https://www.npmjs.com/package/express-route-parser) npm package to parse an Express app's routes and relevant attached metadata.
 See the [npm package for more information](https://www.npmjs.com/package/express-route-parser).